YakNazim/telemetry/README.md

     $ sudo apt-get install python2.7 python-pip virtualenvwrapper

 If virtualenvwrapper is installed, go ahead and close your terminal and re-open it again.

+Return to the directory where you cloned telemetry.

 To build the javascript you need [coffeescript](http://coffeescript.org/)